compilepeace/NETWORK_PROGRAMS/README.md

 # Network_programming

   Hey there, this repository contains network programs demonstrating TCP/IP client-server model.
-This is not supposed to be a great rather its a just for fun project which started out of curiosity to understand how the network programming worked in the purest form with C programming language.
-It could have been done with other high level programming languages also (like java, python etc.) but the layers of abstraction languages like python provide won't let me have an insight about the concept.
+This started out of curiosity to understand how the network programming worked in the purest form with C programming language and hence is made vulnerable.
+It could have been implemented in other high level programming languages also (like java, python etc.) but the layers of abstraction provided by languages like python provide won't let us have an insight about the concept.

-  I would love any suggestions on how can this model be made better or any contributions regarding the same would be appreciated.
+  I would love any suggestions on how can this model be made more vulnerable any contributions regarding the same would be appreciated.
   Cheers,